pdehaye/pdehaye.github.io/src/posts/building-trust-in-massiveteaching-through-visuals.rst

 As part of the module on trust in `Connected Courses <http://www.connectedcourses.net>`_, I would like to share some tricks that I have used to visually build trust across cultures.
 It was especially powerful for me to watch Jonathan Worth's video on `Leveraging your why <http://phonar.org/2014/09/leveraging-you-why-in-answer-to-mike-wesch/>`_ [1]_.

-Welsh offers that his "Why?" for #phonar is actually citizen journalism, and discusses a photo by John Stanmeyer, winner of the World Press Photo 2013 award.
+Worth offers that his "Why?" for #phonar is actually citizen journalism, and discusses a photo by John Stanmeyer, winner of the World Press Photo 2013 award.

 .. epigraph::